Asim Bajwa clarifies position, to resign as SAPM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Special Assistant to the Prime Minister on Information and Broadcasting Lt Gen (retd) Asim Saleem Bajwa on Thursday "vehemently denied as incorrect and false" all allegations against him.
+ISLAMABAD: Special Assistant to the Prime Minister on Information and Broadcasting Lt Gen (R) Asim Saleem Bajwa on Thursday "vehemently denied as incorrect and false" all allegations against him.

 The four-page rebuttal to the accusations, was posted to Twitter by Asim Saleem Bajwa, along with the following statement: "I strongly rebut the baseless allegations levelled against me and my family.
 Alhamdolillah another attempt to damage our reputation belied/exposed.
 I have and will always serve Pakistan with pride and dignity."